-Domestic Partner - Domestic Partners residing in California are two adults of the same sex (or of the opposite sex if one or both is age 62 or older) who have chosen to share one another's lives in an intimate and committed relationship of mutual caring.
-A domestic partnership shall be established in California when both persons file a Declaration of Domestic Partnership with the Secretary of State, and meet all of the requirements for a Domestic Partnership.
-FHDA also recognizes same sex Domestic Partners who are registered in a similar jurisdiction in another state if they are unable to marry because of laws prohibiting marriage to persons of the same sex in the state of legal residence.
+Domestic Partner - Domestic Partners residing in California are two adults of the same sex who have chosen to share one another's lives in an intimate and committed relationship of mutual caring.
+FHDA recognizes same sex Domestic Partners who are registered in a similar jurisdiction in another state if they are unable to marry because of laws prohibiting marriage to persons of the same sex in the state of legal residence.